Education and Training

 Research in my laboratory focuses on understanding the biology of cystic kidney diseases.
 Autosomal dominant polycystic kidney disease (ADPKD) is the most common of these disorders and is caused by mutations in two genes PKD1 (proteins, polycystin-1) and PKD2 (protein-polycystin-2).
-ADPKD is a systemic disorder characterized by renal cysts, liver cysts and a number of vascular complications.
-We are using a variety of model systems/organisms to understand the biology of these proteins:
+We are using a variety of model systems/organisms to understand the biology of these proteins.

-The mission of the Baltimore Polycystic Kidney Disease Research and Clinical Core Center is to promote translational Polcystic Kidney Disease (PKD) research by providing unique resources and expertise to an international group of investigators.
-The Center is supported by a P30 grant from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-This is one of four such PKD Centers in the United States.
-Dr. Watnick serves as the Director of the Center and Dr. William Guggino (Chair of Physiology at the Johns Hopkins School of Medicine) is the Co-Director.
+I am the Principal Investigator for the Baltimore Polycystic Kidney Disease (PKD) Research and Clinical Core Center (P30DK090868 Baltimore Polycystic Kidney Disease Research and Clinical Core Center.
+Our mission is to promote translational PKD research by providing unique resources and expertise to an international group of investigators.
+We are one of four such PKD Centers in the United States.
 The Center has 4 biomedical Research Cores:

 - Antibody Validation and Vector Core (Director: Feng Qian, Ph.D.)

-- Mouse Models and Biobank Core (Director: Dr. Patricia Outeda-Garcia, Ph.D.)
+- Mouse Models and Biobank Core (Director: Patricia Outeda-Garcia, Ph.D.)

-Inherited kidney diseases including Autosomal Dominant Polycystic Kidney Disease, adult forms of autosomal recessive polycystic kidney disease, Alport syndrome, inherited glomerular diseases and Fabry disease.
-Dr. Watnick has established an inherited renal disease clinic at the University of Maryland that will continue to serve as a tertiary referral center for the mid-Atlantic Region.
-She has also been an investigator in several multicenter Clinical Trials recruiting patients with ADPKD, including TEMPO.
+My clinical specialty is in the area of Inherited kidney diseases including Autosomal Dominant Polycystic Kidney Disease, adult forms of autosomal recessive polycystic kidney disease, Alport syndromeand Fabry disease.
+My inherited renal disease clinic at the University of Maryland serves as a referral center for the mid-Atlantic Region.
+I am an investigator in several multicenter Clinical Trials recruiting patients with ADPKD.

 1981: Susan Colver Rosenberger Prize in Portuguese and Brazilian Studies